 We spoke with Jonty about his book 'Words Fail Us: In Defence of Disfluency'.
 Read our review of the book.

-Interview with author Helen Rutter
+The Chat, with author Helen Rutter

 We asked Helen all about her children's book 'The Boy Who Made Everyone Laugh'.
 Read our review of the book.

-Interview/Q&A with poet Owen Sheers
+One to One with poet Owen Sheers

 Award-winning poet Owen tells us about how his stammer has influenced his work.